christoph-phillips/blog/content/blog/exercise-and-mental-health-1.md

   common in mental health conditions, and inflammation.

-  When we are not stressed and suffering from chronic inflammation, we are able to use a compound called **tryptophan** and convert it into **serotonin**.
+  When we are not stressed and suffering from chronic inflammation, we are able to use a compound called tryptophanand convert it into serotonin.
 This is essential for regulating mood and cognition.

   This is not what happens with those suffering from mental health conditions and inflammation.
-Instead, **tryptophan** converts into a substance called kynurenine and **quinolinic acid**, which is actually a neurotoxin.
+Instead, tryptophanconverts into a substance called kynurenine and quinolinic acid, which is actually a neurotoxin.
 It causes the death and disease of brain cells and the normal functioning of the brain.

+  \------

-  Aerobic exercise prevents the production of **quinolinic acid** and instead creates an enzyme that converts tryptophan to **kynurenic acid**.
-This is actually neuroprotective and supports the brain's normal functioning.
+  Aerobic exercise gets in the way of this process.
+It prevents the production of quinolinic acid and instead creates an enzyme that converts tryptophan to kynurenic acid.
+This is neuroprotective and supports the brain's normal functioning.

+  \------

   Running changes the way our body metabolises tryptophan.
 It prevents the